Home > Compensatory Education Case Law

 "The cases from other circuits which recognize compensatory education without explicitly requiring a higher degree of intent by the district have also involved more culpable conduct."

 "In any event, there was no violation shown here, since the 1991-92 IEP was not challenged and was therefore presumptively appropriate.
 We must therefore reverse the district court's order insofar as it awarded six months of compensatory education for the purported inappropriateness of the 1991-92 IEP."

-Until that point in time, in order to obtain the entitlement to compensatory education, there had to be some egregious facts against the school district.
+Until the Third Circuit issued Carlisle Area Sch. v.
+Scott P., to be entitled to an award of compensatory education, there had to be egregious facts against the school district.

 "In order to define the correct standard for granting compensatory education, we must delineate the threshold of deficiency in the school board's stewardship necessary to trigger an award.
 Unfortunately, there is little caselaw or legal commentary to guide us.
 Likewise there are no New Jersey or federal regulations to direct our inquiry.
 While this is not the first time we have contemplated this issue, the facts of our previous cases have made our past analyses relatively straightforward."